astramieri/oci-foundations/docs/pricing.md

 Incoming traffic is **free**, but outgoing traffic is **10 times lower** than some of the other Cloud providers.

+In OCI, ingress data transfer (data coming into OCI from the internet) is typically free.
+However, egress data transfer (data going out from OCI to the internet) is chargeable after the first 10 TB/month, depending on the specific region and destination.

 ![Data Trasnfer Costs](../images/data_transfer_costs.png)